vmeoc/AI-Robot---local-mode/Readme.md

 ### 🤖 `client.py` (runs on the PiCar-X / Raspberry Pi)

-* Detects wake word using Porcupine
+* Detects sound environment and caliber the mic input settings
 * Records voice input
 * Sends audio to `ask_server.py`
+* Receives audio reply and a list of action commands
-* Receives audio reply and plays it through speaker
+* Plays the audio reply through the speaker
+* Executes the received robot actions using `preset_actions.py`

 ---